First of all, please read these two papers for some life-changing advice on ‘how to grad student’:

 As your advisor, I promise to:

 Treat you like a colleague.
-I will welcome and carefully consider your feedback about your mentoring experience, the direction of research, and even my own writing.
+I will welcome and carefully consider your feedback about your mentoring experience, co-authorship, the direction of research, and even my own writing.
 Hold me accountable if I’m failing to meet the expectations described below.
 I value your perspective and depend on input from students to help me do excellent work as a scholar, teacher, and mentor.
 Students will be included as stakeholders in decisions about the direction of our research program, laboratory facilities, and recruitment of graduate students and undergraduate research assistants.

 Guide and challenge you as you develop a powerful research program.
 I will train you to be an independent and productive scientist, and I consider your success to be my greatest legacy.
 That means that instead of delivering a prescribed research project to each of my students, I will consider you a part of a collaborative research team.
 I will leverage my experience and knowledge in our field to help you refine your ideas into interesting, achievable, and valuable projects to jumpstart your career.
 Sometimes that means I will push you towards a more ambitious question, and sometimes I will help you simplify an unfeasible goal.
 Masters students can expect a more prescriptive structure from me in project development, whereas PhD students will have an opportunity for more ownership over the process.